INTERSECT-SDK/python-sdk/docs/installation.rst

 Installation and usage
 ======================

-You will need to use a Python version >= 3.8.10 .
-You can install Python via `Anaconda <https://www.anaconda.com>`_ or `Conda <https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html>`_.
-Anaconda installs Python along with many other graphical tools and scientific packages.
-Conda is an open-source packaging, dependency, and environment management tool which also installs Python.
-Notice that Miniconda is a smaller version of Anaconda that includes only Conda and a few dependencies.
+INTERSECT-SDK requires a Python version >= 3.8.10 .

 After installing Python, make a folder for your project, then create a virtual environment in that folder and activate the environment as follows: